alchemyplatform/aa-sdk/site/packages/aa-signers/lit-protocol/authenticate.md

 ## Usage

+`LitSigner` allows for either an `AuthMethod` or `SessionSig`  as context to authenticate, based on the LightSigner you create:  `LitAuthMethod` or `LitSessionSigsMap` respectively.

-In this example we will be using the `Lit Auth Client` to get a `Auth Method` for use in the `LitSigner` instance as authentication material.
-The implementations allows for either a `SessionSig` or `AuthMethod` to be used.
-If using an `AuthMethod` then the implementation will handle signing a session signature which will be used at the `AuthDetials`.
-If a `SessionSig` is given then the implementation will use that as authetnication material for the signer.
+If using an `AuthMethod`, then the implementation will handle signing a session signature which will be used as authentication material.
+If using a `SessionSig`, then the implementation will use that as authentication material for the signer.

 ### Auth Method